junyeopN/blog/docs/ffxivsimbot/indepthen.md

 The tool uses special algorithms to give each party members an appropriate item set of that item level and starts the simulation.

+#### Party Equipment Assignment Explanation
+There are internal gearsets for each job in different ilvls(all of the gearsets have same GCD).
+For the highest ilvl, the gearset is one of the known BIS for the job.

+* If there is a gearset for the selected ilvl(for now: 710 720 730): Party member's stat is set by the internal gearset.
+* If therer isn't a gearset for the selected ilvl(ex) 715, 725, 730): The result is given by interpolating two known ilvl gearsets (ex) use the average of 710 720 gearsets to estimate 715's damage performance)

 ### Copy Loadout
 "Gear Compare" compares two different item sets, doubling the number of configuration.
 To make it easier, **there are buttons that copy one item set to the other item set so that the common parts get configured only once.**